I wasn’t raised to swashbuckle.

 When my boys were small, one of their favorite books was Pirate Mom.
 In it, a mother is hypnotized to believe she is a pirate.
 It brings a comical twist to everything from PTA meetings to a visit from the mailman.
 I still remember their gales of laughter at her swashbuckling antics.
 “She is not acting like a mommy!” my youngest would exclaim.

-If you’re a regular reader of my blog, you’ll remember that I took my boys on an adventure this summer.
+If you’re a regular reader of my blog, you’ll remember that I took my boys on an adventure shortly after my divorce.
 As a fairly newly single mom I was trying to help my kids celebrate our fresh start after a couple years of grief.
 It was new territory for us, as they thought of me more as chief cook, dishwasher, chauffeur—and perhaps checkbook balancer.
 Rather staid, unexciting stuff.

 When we hit the shores of Costa Rica, however, the tides started to turn–literally and figuratively.
 As we greeted our driver at the airport, my boys looked dismayed as they realized he spoke little to no English.
 As I reached into the recesses of my mind to dig up seven years of Spanish classes and the practical bits my ex’s family had taught me, they looked relieved.
 And puzzled.
 As the driver and I chatted away, I could see the begrudging beginnings of respect from my teenager—who, these days, is more used to seeing me as the old fogey than a competent world traveler.